 Now you are in a position to try and reduce those outgoings even more, by slashing the costs on some of the things you feel like you are overpaying on, or just don't need to be buying.

 It's worth breaking all of your outgoings into fixed and variable costs.

 Fixed costs are the most important outgoings we mentioned previously and are more difficult to control, such as your mortgage or rent, insurance, and bills.

 These include things like holidays, clothes, and food.
-Obviously all very important and helps us lead a better quality of life both physically and mentally, but not always completely necessary.
+Obviously, all are very important and help us lead a better quality of life both physically and mentally, but not always completely necessary.

 Everyone deserves a treat, but if you find you are spending a fair amount of your money per month on clothes, for example, maybe try to restrict yourself to just one or two new items per month, rather than five or six.